 Stakeholder Engagement activities and consultations for the ESMF.
-The ESMF has been consulted (see ANNEX J) with the national-level stakeholders, non-government organizations, and representatives from the regions where the sub-projects would be implemented.
-The Executive Summary of the ESMF is prepared and presented in the local language, Khmer, to be able to efficiently and clearly relay the necessary information included in this document.
+The ESMF has been publicly disclosed on the website of the Ministry of Interior on February 21, 2022 and a few days later on the website of the Ministry of Public Works and Transport and consulted early March 2022 (see ANNEX J) with the national-level stakeholders, non-government organizations, and representatives from the regions where the sub-projects would be implemented.
+The Executive Summary of the ESMF was prepared and presented in the local language, Khmer, to be able to efficiently and clearly relay the necessary information included in this document.
 The contact details for the Implementing Agencies and local government representatives were presented in each consultation venue in line with the Grievance Redress Mechanism (GRM).

-Environment and Social Background
+Environmental and Social Background